git/git.github.io/rev_news/drafts/edition-15.md

 alias yamlcheck='python -c "import sys, yaml as y; y.safe_load(open(sys.argv[1]))"'
 ```

-Then Spencer spoke about customized prompts for git, filesystems and
+Spencer then spoke about customized prompts for git, filesystems and
-tools, and about git config aliases, for example:
+tools, and about git config aliases.
+For example, this alias that makes
+grepping through your submodules easy:

 ```
 [alias]